|

 • A Cloudflare edge event, a Microsoft Content Marketplace citation event, and an agent-reported retrieval all produce the same content_retrieved payload

-• Events correlate across sources via OA-Telemetry-ID - the edge saw the fetch, the marketplace reported the citation, and they link up
+• Events correlate across sources via Content-Telemetry-ID - the edge saw the fetch, the marketplace reported the citation, and they link up

-• The content owner's .well-known/openattribution file tells agents, CDNs, and marketplaces where to send telemetry
+• The content owner's .well-known/openattribution.json manifest tells agents, CDNs, and marketplaces where to send telemetry

 • Measurement partners and dashboards consume one format regardless of source